-Tanille has always been passionate about pleasure, critical thinking, healthy expression of oneself, and the human condition.
-Since she was 13 years old, she could understand that Cosmo magazine would not have a positive impact on her life as a young woman, so she decided to start critiquing and managing the media that she interacted with in her life.
-When she was 16 years old, her passion became vivid while in Career class she was asked, “What is the one thing you would change about this world?”
-Answering with determination she stated, “I believe if everyone in the world were comfortable in their own skin, the world would be a better place.”
-From this place, this ideal, is where all of her human focused skills have developed.
-She has flourished as an artist, producer, maker, supporter, and lover.
-She has studied human sexuality in all the brilliant facets it has to offer for almost 10 years.
-Since publishing her erotic creative non-fiction cookbook in 2013, and her Sexuality Salon Series in Vancouver 3 years ago, she has taken on curriculum development for a youth program focusing healthy relationships and sexuality.
-Since 2015 she has been developing and facilitating adult workshops for healthier connections to oneself, community, society, media, and romantic partners.
-For years she has been an Intimacy Coach, Yoga Teacher, and Birth Doula.
-Tanille continues to be in awe of all the humans she encounters in her work, to you all, she is grateful.
+I have always been passionate about pleasure, critical thinking, healthy expression of oneself, and the human condition.
+Since I was 13 years old, I understood that Cosmo magazine would not have a positive impact on my life as a young woman, so I started critiquing and managing the media that I interacted with.
+In Career class when I was 16, my passion became vividly clear when I was asked, “What is the one thing you would change about this world?”
+I answered with determination, “I believe if everyone in the world were comfortable in their own skin, the world would be a better place.”
+From this place, this ideal, is where all of my human-focused skills have developed.
+I have flourished as an artist, producer, creator, supporter, and lover.
+I have studied all the brilliant facets human sexuality for more than a decade now.
+Since publishing my erotic non-fiction cookbook in 2013, and producing the Sexuality Salon Series in Vancouver in 2015, I have developed curriculum for a youth program focusing healthy relationships and sexuality.
+Since 2015 I have also been developing and facilitating adult workshops that promote healthier connections to oneself, one’s community, to society, media, and romantic partners.
+Throughout this time, I continue to be in awe of all the humans I have encountered in my work and play as a Lover of Humans.